Surgery: Preoperative care

-Staging for surgery
+Preparing for surgery

-The pre-operative holding area is so important in the surgical phase since here is where most of the family members can see who the staff of the surgery will be, also this area is where the nurses in charge to give information to the family members of the patient.
-In the pre-operative holding area, the person preparing for surgery changes out of his or her street clothes and is asked to confirm the details of his or her surgery.
+A surgical team may include a surgeon, anesthetist, a circulating nurse, and a "scrub tech", or surgical technician, as well as other assistants who provide equipment and supplies as required.
+While informed consent discussions may be performed in a clinic or acute care setting, the pre-operative holding area is where documentation is reviewed and where family members can also meet the surgical team.
+Nurses in the preoperative holding area confirm orders and answer additional questions of the family members of the patient prior to surgery.
+In the pre-operative holding area, the person preparing for surgery changes out of their street clothes and are asked to confirm the details of his or her surgery as previously discussed during the process of informed consent.
 A set of vital signs are recorded, a peripheral IV line is placed, and pre-operative medications (antibiotics, sedatives, etc.) are given.

-When the person enters the operating room, the skin surface to be operated on, called the operating field, is cleaned and prepared by applying an antiseptic (ideally chlorhexidine gluconate in alcohol, as this is twice as effective as povidone-iodine at reducing the risk of infection).
-If hair is present at the surgical site, it is clipped off prior to prep application.
-The person is assisted by an anesthesiologist or resident to make a specific surgical position, then sterile drapes are used to cover the surgical site or at least a wide area surrounding the operating field; the drapes are clipped to a pair of poles near the head of the bed to form an "ether screen", which separates the anesthetist/anesthesiologist's working area (unsterile) from the surgical site (sterile).
+When the patient enters the operating room and is appropriately anesthetized, the team will then position the patient in an appropriate surgical position.
+If hair is present at the surgical site, it is clipped (instead of shaving).
+The skin surface within the operating field is cleansed and prepared by applying an antiseptic (typically chlorhexidine gluconate in alcohol, as this is twice as effective as povidone-iodine at reducing the risk of infection).
+Sterile drapes are then used to cover the borders of the operating field.
+Depending on the type of procedure, the cephalad drapes are secured to a pair of poles near the head of the bed to form an "ether screen", which separate the anesthetist/anesthesiologist's working area (unsterile) from the surgical site (sterile).

-Anesthesia is administered to prevent pain from an incision, tissue manipulation and suturing.
-Depending on the kind of operation, anesthesia may be provided locally or as general anesthesia.
+Anesthesia is administered to prevent pain from the trauma of cutting, tissue manipulation, application of thermal energy, and suturing.
+Depending on the type of operation, anesthesia may be provided locally, regionally, or as general anesthesia.
 Spinal anesthesia may be used when the surgical site is too large or deep for a local block, but general anesthesia may not be desirable.
 With local and spinal anesthesia, the surgical site is anesthetized, but the person can remain conscious or minimally sedated.
-In contrast, general anesthesia renders the person unconscious and paralyzed during surgery.
-The person is intubated and is placed on a mechanical ventilator, and anesthesia is produced by a combination of injected and inhaled agents.

-Choice of surgical method and anesthetic technique aims to reduce the risk of complications, shorten the time needed for recovery and minimise the surgical stress response.
+In contrast, general anesthesia may render the person unconscious and paralyzed during surgery.
+The person is typically intubated to protect their airway and placed on a mechanical ventilator, and anesthesia is produced by a combination of injected and inhaled agents.
+The choice of surgical method and anesthetic technique aims to solve the indicated problem, minimize the risk of complications, optimize the time needed for recovery, and limit the surgical stress response.